natalieagus/50002/docs/Labs/lab4.md

 * The **datapath** has:
   * Registers: `index`, `a`, `b`, `s`, and expected sum pipeline
-  * Combinational logic: ROM-like arrays, RCA, comparator, small muxes.
+  * Combinational logic: ROM-like arrays, RCA, comparator, small MUXes
 * The **FSM controller** has:
   * A state register that stores seven states: `IDLE`, `INIT`, `FEED`, `WAIT_1`, `WAIT_2`, `CHECK`, `HALT`.
   * Next-state logic that uses `rst`, `equal`, `last_index`, `slow_clock`, and `clk`